Some would say that attachment parenting contradicts sleep training.

 For anyone who might be thinking “They’re just in it for the money”, I implore you to try working with exhausted parents and overtired babies for a few nights and tell me about how easy the money is.
 If this job were just about turning a profit, we would all find something else to do, believe me.

 We work with people in their most frazzled, desperate moments, and it is challenging work.
 The reward is in the results.
-The reward is in the smiles of those happy well rested babies.
+The reward is in the smiles of those happy well-rested babies.
 It’s in the eyes of the parents.
-Parents who are feeling reinvigorated and re-energized about raising kids now that they’re getting enough sleep.
+Parents who are feeling reinvigorated and re-energised about raising kids now that they’re getting enough sleep.

 It’s all about Balance